-From straw to unbleached or bleached pulp
+From straw to unbleached pulp

 The by-products can have different applications, one of which being soil conditioner or fertiliser that can be used by farmers, but also as raw material for moulded packaging when mixed with other fibres, and for some other valuable applications.